 - Appearance: tall with long, narrow leaves

-- Ailments: generally speaking, sativas are best for mental conditions such as depression and ADHD
+- Ailments: generally speaking, sativas are helpful for conditions such as depression and ADHD

 Indicas are reported to promote relaxation, reduce anxiety, and enhance sleep.
 They are usually recommended for evening use.

 - Effects: sedating, calming, “couch lock”

 - Appearance: short with wide leaves